thaibazaib/my-website/README.md

 ### **Forking**

-Creating a copy a repository into your own respository.
+Creating a copy a repository into your own repository.

 1. Go to the GitHub Page.
 2. On the top right corner, select Fork.
-3. You will have now added a copy of the repository to your respository.
+3. You will have now added a copy of the repository to your repository.

 ---